Mike47ip/Hello_Microverse/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project, please consider giving it a star on GitHub.
+This will help other people find and use the project.
+You can also contribute to the project by submitting bug reports, feature requests, or pull requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>